What SNH is doing about climate change

 - Promoting action by organisations and individuals by setting an example in the management of SNH's own operations, and communicating our climate change messages clearly and effectively.

 Background and context provides further information on climate change and its effects on nature.

-Find out about how we are helping secure valuable carbon stores by restoring degraded peatlands around the country.
+Find out about how we are restoring Scotland's peatlands

 Find guidance on climate change issues here.

 Find out more about our climate change research strategy.

 We are working with others to reduce climate change impacts of managing land and sea, safeguarding nature, enjoying the outdoors and in our own ways of working.

 Last updated on Wednesday 4th December 2013 at 15:38 PM.
 Click here to comment on this page